karthikg89/karthikg89.github.io/content/index.md

-% My Website - Home
+% Klein's Playground Collective

-# Example website
+# Klein's Playground

-Main page.
+This is a website about the Klein's Playground.
+A scuplture that a group of friends built in the summer of 2019.